Puerto Rico seeks help as Medicaid crisis deepens after Maria

 Carlos Mercader, a spokesman for the governor, said he hoped federal attention to Puerto Rico’s hurricane woes would lead to a longer-lasting fix for its Medicaid problems.

-“They have had no traction on this issue, whatsoever, for decades,” Antos said.
-“This is just a very bitter frosting on a really tough cake.”

-Reporting by Roberta Rampton in Washington; additional reporting by Robin Respaut in San Francisco and Richard Cowan in Washington; graphic by Han Huang; Editing by Marguerita Choy and Andrew Hay
+Reporting by Roberta Rampton in Washington; additional reporting by Robin Respaut in San Francisco and Richard Cowan in Washington; graphic by Han Huang; Editing by Caren Bohan and Marguerita Choy